pydicom/pynetdicom/docs/examples/storage.rst

        status = assoc.send_c_store(ds)

        # Check the status of the storage request
-       if 'Status' in status:
+       if status:
            # If the storage request succeeded this will be 0x0000
            print('C-STORE request status: 0x{0:04x}'.format(status.Status))
        else:
-           print('Connection timed out or invalid response from peer')
+           print('Connection timed out, was aborted or received invalid response')

        # Release the association
        assoc.release()
    else:
-       print('Association rejected or aborted')
+       print('Association rejected, aborted or never connected')

 Of course it's rarely the case that someone wants to store just CT images, so you can also use the inbuilt ``StoragePresentationContexts`` when setting